If a person with dementia in a care home gets coronavirus

 No decisions about treatment should ever be based simply on the person’s age or the fact they have dementia.
 Doctors will take into account any other health problems the person may have.

 As a carer, you should usually be involved in discussions about the person’s care and support (usually by phone or video call), as well as the person – to the fullest extent possible.
-This is true whether or not you are named on the person’s Lasting power of attorney (LPA), or whether or not the person has made advance care plans.

 Planning in advance about a person's care needs